 Third scene: Benedetta's final revenge on the convent.

-- 2019, Selected as National Finalist, Jane Chambers Award, rescinded because of self-publishing and not recent enough.
+- 2019, National Finalist for Jane Chambers Playwriting Award, rescinded for self-publishing and not being recent enough

 - 2014, staged reading by Cauldron & Labrys, Portland, ME. (funded in part by a grant from the Maine Acts Commission)